revgizmo/goodreads_manager/README.md

 This is a book and book review manager that I built for UC Berkeley's W200 Introduction to Python course.

-I am actively using my local install to manage my books and books reviews, and preparing those reviews for manual input to goodreads.
+I am actively using my local install to manage my book ratings, reviews, thoughts.